grantwinney/blog/content/read-me/index.md

 My policy on privacy?
 It's good!
 So in the interest of full disclosure...

 - I use [Hyvor Talk](https://talk.hyvor.com/privacy) for comments.
-- I'm partnered with [EthicalAds](https://www.ethicalads.io/privacy-policy/) to display small and unobtrusive, technical (mostly software development) ads.
-Unlike other ad networks, they strive to be privacy-friendly and adhere to the [Acceptable Ads Standard](https://acceptableads.com/standard/).
+- I partner with the privacy-friendly [EthicalAds](https://www.ethicalads.io/privacy-policy/) that adheres to the [Acceptable Ads Standard](https://acceptableads.com/standard/).
-- I may occasionally include affiliate links for products or services I find useful and want to share.
-They don't increase your cost at all, and using them helps pay for the time I put into this blog.
-TIA.
+- I may (rarely) include affiliate links for products or services I find useful and want to share.
+They don't increase your cost and using them helps pay for the time I put into this blog.

 ## License / Fair-Use

 ### Text

-Writing content takes a considerable investment of time, so please don't go beyond "[fair use](https://legalclarity.org/how-to-use-content-from-other-blogs-without-violating-copyright/)".
+Writing content takes a considerable investment of time, so please don't go beyond "[fair use](https://allendyer.com/how-copyright-law-affects-blog-posts/)".
 Small excerpts and quotes are perfectly reasonable, but copying a whole post is not.
 In that case, please just link back to the original post.

 ### Code